New Drug for Postpartum Depression: What to Know

 Medication isn't the only answer

-In some cases, medications like antidepressants can help a woman with postpartum depression.
-But often women can benefit from talk therapy—such as cognitive behavioral therapy or interpersonal psychotherapy—alone.
-There are several effective treatments for depression and anxiety—before, during, and after pregnancy.
+Medications like antidepressants can help some women with postpartum depression.
+However, mothers often can benefit from talk therapy—such as cognitive behavioral therapy or interpersonal psychotherapy—without additional treatment.

 What can you do to help?

-Simply asking how she's coping can prevent her from feeling singled out, help get her feelings out in the open, and encourage her to seek help by talking to her obstetrician, primary care physician, or mental health professional.
+Simply asking how a new mom is doing can prevent her from feeling singled out, help get her feelings out in the open, and encourage her to seek help by talking to her OB-GYN, primary care doctor or mental health professional.